 Community Engagement policies ensure community participation throughout the Comprehensive Plan process and beyond.
 Various initiatives such as the proposed development of a Citizen's Guide to Envision Cortlandt and improving the digital user experience will educate and empower the community to play a key role in this process.

 GOAL Continue to use technology to increase efficiency, innovation and information through a "Digital Town Hall Experience."

-Continue the Town's efforts to develop and improve the quality and quantity of GIS data available to both staff and the public.
+to develop and improve

+POLICY the quality and quantity of GIS data available to both staff and the public.